-6. We welcome the IASB's proposal to create an option when derecognising financial liabilities settled with cash using an electronic payment system.
-This acknowledges that such payment methods have different characteristics to other forms of payment, including greater speed and certainty of settlement.
+- 6. We welcome the IASB's proposal to create an option when derecognising financial liabilities settled with cash using an electronic payment system.
+This acknowledges that such payment methods have different characteristics to historic forms of payment, including greater speed and certainty of settlement.
 Without this option, the clarification that settlement date accounting is required may be disruptive and costly for those using other derecognition approaches.
 However, we are concerned that the proposals, in their current form, may only have limited success in addressing stakeholder concerns.
-It is important that any option granted is sufficiently cost-effective to enable its application.
+It is important that any option granted is sufficiently cost-effective to enable its application. - 7.
+We consider that the successful implementation of the proposals depends on whether the criteria for use of the option can be applied to common electronic payment systems, without imposing disproportionate operational cost on entities.
+Our analysis has identified significant doubts as to whether the application of the new requirements to some of the major UK payment systems, such as BACS, could achieve the proposed accounting without incurring disproportionate disruption and costs.
+No stakeholders consulted in our outreach for this project expressed interest in using this option as currently drafted.